Filmmaking 101: Top 5 Tips Writers can use to Build Suspense

 A shadowy figure passes behind the hero in a dimly lit parking garage.
 The doorknob of a locked room turns back and forth.
 A mysterious package is slowly opened.
 When making a film, building suspense draws the audience in as they wait to see what happens next.

 What are the Top Tips Writers can use to Build Suspense?

 While the editor uses their deft sense of story, timing, and tension to achieve that final effect, you need to give them all of the necessary building blocks.
 The right story, scenes, and shots need to be on point to make that jump scare or slow burn really pay off.

 One of the easiest ways to build suspense is through sound.
-It could be a low, pulsing score, loud punk music in a club, or halting, twinkling, off-kilter piano keys at the highest octave.
-It can dominate the scene or merely serve as a backdrop, but music is one of the most effective ways to toy with the audience’s attention.
+It could be a low, pulsing score, loud punk film in a club, or halting, twinkling, off-kilter piano keys at the highest octave.
+It can dominate the scene or merely serve as a backdrop, but film is one of the most effective ways to toy with the audience’s attention.

 2. Build Emotion Through Your Actors

 Used to great effect in the Blair Witch Project, focusing on the face of your protagonist and how they’re reacting to their environment can tell your audience everything they need to know about their situation.
 A darting eye after hearing footsteps, a hand slowly moving to a light switch, a barely audible sigh letting out a slow stream of frozen breath.
 These closeups are a more aggressive—and altogether original—way to build suspense.